oneillka/G-API-FAQs/README.md

 A: That’s valid feedback, thank you.
 Generally we don’t have any programming guides for our backends’ extensions API – no rules for this are documented yet.
 In this case, code reallocated an output buffer provided by the framework – and the framework complained about it.
 G-API manages internal buffers automatically so if a reallocation like this happens, it means that either;
-   A) the kernel was written incorrectly, or
+   - the kernel was written incorrectly, or
-   B) the internal contract is broken.
+   - the internal contract is broken.
 <br><br>

 **Q: When and how do I compose a `gmat_desc`?**